sraksh/shoppingCart-redux/README.md

 --------------------------
-A React Redux app of shopping cart using thunk as middleware
+A React Redux app of shopping cart using redux-saga as middleware
 --------------------------

 npm  install